pmsandhu/fn-logger/README.md

 <br/>
 ** Supported browsers are Chrome and Opera <br/>
-** Microsoft Edge does not support custom styles for console output so it will default to just printing name of the function in which it was called <br/>
+** Microsoft Edge does not support custom styles for console output so it will default to just printing the name of the function in which it was called <br/>
-** This will no print colors in a node environment and will append a %c to the beginning to the function name
+** This will not print colors in a node environment and will append a %c to the beginning of the function name